Pyxxil/Teaching/_posts/2019-09-17-Multithreading.md

+---
+title: "Multithreading"
+last_modified_at: 2019-09-17T11:20:02+12:00
+categories:
+  - Teaching
+tags:
+  - Threading
-# Multithreading
+  - Multithreading

-## Introduction
+  - Operating Systems
+toc: true
+toc_label: "Contents"
+toc_icon: "cog"
+---

 So, you’re confused on what 'Multithreading' is.
 Don’t worry, most people are to some extent.
-It may surprise you, but even I struggled with them at some point (who knew I couldn’t know something?
-Consider me shocked too).

 Multithreading is likely one of those things you probably still won't fully comprehend no matter how competent you are (partially because it's a difficult topic, but also because quite a lot of it is sort of undefined in a way, but more on that later).

 ## Types of multithreading
 Threads exist in multiple ways.
 There are at least four different types of threads (depending on who you ask, and how you define 'thread'):